 Alberta Infrastructure through the Building Quality Restoration Program funds capital for the district's major maintenance projects annually.
 The funding is based on a block grant formula that considers square meters of school space used by students and staff, and student FTE enrolment on September 30 for the school jurisdiction.
-Based on this formula, it is estimated that approximately \$6 million will be allocated to the district each year for the next 3 to 4 years.
+Based on this formula, it is estimated that approximately \$6 to \$7 million will be allocated to the district each year for the next 3 years.
 The district's Major Maintenance Plan addresses the replacement of roofs, windows, floors, and upgrading of fire alarm systems and building electrical systems.

-Inquiries regarding the capital and facilities plans can be directed to Facilities Services (429-8534).
+Inquiries regarding the capital and facilities plans can be directed to School and District Services - Planning (429-8441).

-Budget Highlights 2002-2003
+Budget Highlights 2003-2004

-Edmonton Public Schools is an international leader in educational practice and has gained an international reputation for innovations such as alternative programs, an open boundary system and site based decision-making.
+Edmonton Public Schools is a leader in educational practice and has gained an international reputation for innovations such as alternative programs, an open boundary system and site based decision-making.
 We work closely with parents, business and the community as a whole to ensure that we address issues and challenges related to public education.